 For those interested in an on-demand career, here are a few tips to help you get started:

 - Know The Pros and Cons: There are upsides and downsides to everything and the gig economy is no different.
-On one hand, new platforms that connect on-demand workers with companies and people looking for help can help you find projects and ensure you get paid.
+On one hand, new platforms that connect on-demand workers with companies and people looking for help can help you find projects and ensure you get paid and freelancers are finding sole proprietorship advantages in many industries.
 On the other, depending on where you are, the demand might not be enough to provide a stable income.
 Get familiar with the pros and cons of working in the gig economy before you jump in.

 - Know Your Niche: Thousands of people earn a living through freelance, contract, and other on-demand work and it includes a broad range of expertise.
 It includes rideshare drivers or people who list on Airbnb, but there are also on-demand workers in social marketing, data entry, business or strategy consulting, creative services and so much more.
 It might be surprising to learn that FlexJobs found that the top 10 industries for freelancers are:

 - Education & Training

 Explore your talent and expertise or the type of work you want to do.
 Don’t blindly sign up for a bunch of services at once!
 Find your niche first.

 - Know Why You: You must put yourself in the shoes of those doing the choosing and understand what unique skills and value you bring to the table that makes you irresistible.
 It’s not about simply figuring out how to portray yourself to the outside world; it’s about pinpointing what makes you different, and different enough from your competition.
 Assess why you are the best choice and what you bring that others do not.
 Do this before you make an effort to secure on-demand work.